Go Back

 • 6 large eggs

-• 6 tablespoons half-and-half or heavy cream
+• 6 tbsp half-and-half or heavy cream

 • cups breadcrumbs

-• 1 tablespoon dried parsley
+• 1 tbsp dried parsley

-• 1 tablespoon dried basil
+• 1 tbsp dried basil

-• 6 tablespoon freshly grated Parmesan cheese
+• 6 tbsp freshly grated Parmesan cheese

-• teaspoons table salt
+• tsp table salt

-• ¾ teaspoon freshly ground black pepper
+• ¾ tsp freshly ground black pepper

-• teaspoon crushed red pepper flakes optional
+• tsp crushed red pepper flakes optional

-• 3 pounds ground chuck
+• 3 lbs ground chuck

 • 5-6 quarts marinara sauce (click for recipe)

-• Chopped fresh basil optional, for garnish
+• chopped fresh basil optional, for garnish

 Instructions